salsburygroup/amd-python/Rendering/VisualStats/README.md

 The script vsigma.py takes a structure file, a trajectory and clustering data where a row contains the frames in a cluster, with the first entry in the row being the median structure in the cluster.
 It ouputs pictures with the median frame as solid and all frames within 1 standard deviation by RMSD as shadow.

+BIG CAVEAT: If your pdb is the first frame in your clustering data, then give the pdb as the structure file.
+If your pdb is not the first frame in your clustering data, give the psf.
+In the handoff to vmd, these scripts can't currently differentiate whether the pdb should be loaded as the first frame.
+That is, all frame numbers will be off by one if you give the pdb as the structure but didn't involved the pdb in clustering.

 The script vdistribution.py takes two input PDBs -- the median structure as one PDB and the part of the distribution to be displayed as shadow as the second PDB.

 You will need to have vmd either in your shell search path or defined as an alias.
 That is, if you can enter the command "vmd" into your terminal and have vmd launch, you're good to go.
 The python scripts will spawn a new instance of your login shell in order to run the needed VMD commands.
 You may see VMD open and close several times.
 This is normal.